Why Marketing Automation Isn't Always Automatic

 That said, while most brands adopt different automation tools for different aspects of the process, platforms that utilize orchestration—or the process of streamlining every aspect of your marketing strategy in one interface—are more likely to automate previously time-draining tasks.

-Accurate and up-to-date data enables marketing automation software to serve up appropriate and customized messaging, offers and recommendations to the target audience.
+Accurate and up-to-date data enables marketing automation software to serve up appropriate and customized messaging, offers, and recommendations to the target audience.
 As such, companies are collecting more and more data about their current and potential customers to better understand their needs and how to market to them.
-Helping handle that volume are capable platforms like DataSwitch, which can automatically remove duplicates and help you automate even the more traditionally manual aspects of data analysis/automation.
+Helping handle that volume are capable platforms like our data orchestration solution, which can automatically remove duplicates and help you automate even the more traditionally manual aspects of data analysis/automation.

 Marketing automation still has a long way to go in terms of its ability to simplify personalized messaging.
-But high-level platforms like DataSwitch minimize the amount of human labor required by providing comprehensive reporting and analysis, allowing for fast recognition of trends and easy adjustments to your campaign.
-While human touch is needed here and there, marketing automation platforms can go a long way toward making repetitive marketing and sales efforts a thing of the past.
+But high-level data orchestration platforms minimize the amount of human labor required by providing comprehensive reporting and analysis, allowing for fast recognition of trends and easy adjustments to your campaign.
+While the human touch is needed here and there, marketing automation platforms can go a long way toward making repetitive marketing and sales efforts a thing of the past.

 To learn more about how to make marketing automation work for you, contact us today.